tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-macos.rst

 .. attention::

-  If you are not using SSL/TLS certificates with your WAPT Server, you must change it in :file:`/opt/wapt/wapt-get.ini` the following lines to 0:
+  If you are not using SSL/TLS certificates with your WAPT Server, you must set the following lines to 0 in :file:`/opt/wapt/wapt-get.ini`:

   .. code-block:: bash

     verify_cert=0

 Registering your MacOS agent
 ++++++++++++++++++++++++++++

 .. attention::

-   * beware, by default, wapt takes the system language by default for packages, you may have to reset the language in wapt-get.ini locales=fr
+  * beware, by default, WAPT takes the system language by default for packages, you may have to define the language in :file:`wapt-get.ini` with ``locales=``.

 * restart the WAPT service: